 Cybersecurity reporting will need to be a seamless business process in 2020

-Article by HCL Technologies vice president and global head, Cyber Security and Global Risk and Compliance Business, Maninder Singh.
+Article by HCL Technologies corporate vice president and global head of Cyber Security and Global Risk and Compliance Business, Maninder Singh.

 While Australia now has in place mandatory data breach laws, it appears many organisations are consistently underreporting the number and nature of cyberattacks they are suffering.